Jerrryyy/final/API.md

       - Nargiz
     - **Description**
       - Plots histograms of median days to close for each year.
+      - First histogram is a combined histogram for all years and each subsequent histogram is for each year.
     - **Inputs**
       - `data`: Cleaned housing data in a `pandas` DataFrame.
       - `save`: Boolean to save plots as `📊.svg` files.